-- To other school officials, including teachers, within the school district whom the school district determines have a legitimate educational interest in such records; - 2.
-To a contractor, consultant, volunteer, or other party to whom the school district has outsourced institutional services or functions provided that the outside party: - a. performs an institutional service or function for which the school district would otherwise use employees; - b. is under the direct control of the school district with respect to the use and maintenance of education records; and - will not disclose the information to any other party without the prior consent of the parent or eligible student and uses the information only for the purposes for which the disclosure was made. - 3.
+- To other school officials, including teachers, within the school district whom the school district determines have a legitimate educational interest in such records; - To a contractor, consultant, volunteer, or other party to whom the school district has outsourced institutional services or functions provided that the outside party: - a. performs an institutional service or function for which the school district would otherwise use employees; - b. is under the direct control of the school district with respect to the use and maintenance of education records; and - c. will not disclose the information to any other party without the prior consent of the parent or eligible student and uses the information only for the purposes for which the disclosure was made. - 3.
 To officials of other schools, school districts, or post-secondary educational institutions in which the student seeks or intends to enroll, or is already enrolled, as long as the disclosure is for purposes related to the student's enrollment or transfer.
-The records shall include information about disciplinary action taken as a result of any incident in which the student possessed or used a dangerous weapon, and with proper annual notice (see Section XIX.), suspension and expulsion information pursuant to section 7165 of the federal No Child Left Behind Act and, if applicable, data regarding a student's history of violent behavior.
-The records also shall include a copy of any probable cause notice or any disposition or court order under Minn.
-Stat. § 260B.171, unless the data are required to be destroyed under Minn.
-Stat. § 120A.22, Subd.
-7(c) or §

-121A.75.
-On request, the school district will provide the parent or eligible student with a copy of the education records which have been transferred and provide an opportunity for a hearing to challenge the content of those records in accordance with Section XV of this policy;
+The records shall include information about disciplinary action taken as a result of any incident in which the student possessed or used a dangerous weapon, and with proper annual notice (see Section XIX.), suspension and expulsion information pursuant to section 7917 of the federal Every Student Succeeds Act, 20 U.S.C § 7917, and, if applicable, data regarding a student's history of violent behavior.
+The records also shall include a copy of any probable cause notice or any disposition or court order under Minnesota Statutes section 260B.171, unless the data are required to be destroyed under Minnesota Statatutes section 120A.22, subdivision 7(c) or section 121A.75.
+On request, the school district will provide the parent or eligible student with a copy of the education records that have been transferred and provide an opportunity for a hearing to challenge the content of those records in accordance with Section XV of this policy;